METRIX IAP

 Psychographic Profile

 Largest spend concentration, least efficient vs older cohorts.
-Brand heritage messaging (Pillar C) resonates more than pure minimalism for this segment.
+Fight heritage messaging (Pillar C) resonates more than pure minimalism for this segment.
 "Built for pressure." skewed 35–44 (8 purchases) — possible identity resonance with active trainers who are still in the grind.

 Optimization Target